carmeloevoli/galactic-streaming/README.md

 # galactic-streaming
-A new code to model Cosmic-Ray streaming in the Milky Wat
+A new code to model Cosmic-Ray streaming in the Milky Way